Gwyneth Paltrow Showed Fans That The ‘Apple’ Doesn’t Fall Far From The Tree In Honor Of Daughter’s Birthday

 The birthday shoutout came the day after Mother’s Day in which Paltrow shared a throwback photo of when she was pregnant with Apple as a tribute to all mothers everywhere.

 Aside from celebrating her only daughter’s birthday, the Goop founder is also getting ready to say “I do” once again.
-Paltrow has been in a relationship with former Glee producer, Brad Falchuck, since 2014.
-The couple met when she herself appeared on the show as free-spirited, substitute teacher, Holly Holiday.
+Paltrow has been in a relationship with former Glee producer Brad Falchuck since 2014.
+The couple met when she herself appeared on the show as free-spirited, substitute teacher Holly Holliday.
 The couple officially announced their engagement in January.
 Like Paltrow, Falchuck was also previously married for 10 years and has two children as well.

-The Sliding Doors actress says Apple and Moses are “excited” about the wedding and for the record, so is she.
+The Sliding Doors actress says Apple and Moses are “excited” about the wedding, and, for the record, so is she.

 “I’ve never had a wedding or any of these fun, like, bride kind of things,” she admitted.
-The actress and her fiancé recently attended their own engagement party hosted by former Glee co-creator, Ryan Murphy.
+The actress and her fiancé recently attended their own engagement party hosted by former Glee co-creator Ryan Murphy.
 Paltrow says she is “enjoying” herself as she gets to experience what planning a wedding is actually like.
 She and Martin eloped when they got married.
 So it would seem like the second time might be the charm.